invia-de/kubetoken/README.md

 ## Build

-run docker build . in Project directory
+run make build_container in Project directory

-This will build a Container which can be started with docker run \<container\> with kubetokend inside running on 8080
+This will build a Container which can be started with make start_container with kubetokend inside running on 48080

 Also, in this Container there is the Client kubetoken to connect to kubetokend

 Building with -f Dockerfile-debianbuild creates a debian:jessie Container with .deb Packages in the workdir.
 They can be copied with docker cp <container>:/<workdir>/*.deb /tmp

+Building with -f Dockerfile-buildFromGithub gets recent Version from github an build the binaries to the Container

 ## Installation